-some of the changes seem ‘too good to be true.’
-Okay, maybe they are ‘true,’ but are the make-overs good enough to last long-term?
+We've all seen the house flipping shows, and many often wonder if these transformations are 'too good to be true?'
+Okay, maybe they are 'true,' but are the makeovers good enough to last long-term?'

-When inventory is tight and newly renovated homes are wooing prospective buyers, you need to take a step back and remember that the home you’re hunting for is a long-term investment.
-While futuristic appliances and gleaming hardwood floors may seduce you into making a quick offer, understand that there’s much more to a home than what lies on the surface.
+When inventory is tight and newly renovated homes are wooing prospective buyers, you must take a step back and remember that the home you're hunting for is a long-term investment.
+Understand that there's much more to a home than what lies on the surface.

-Investors who renovate homes want to maximize their profit as quickly as possible.
-While many are upstanding folks, there are those out there who will cut corners to boost their return.
-Sometimes when renovating a home, an investor will do a “lipstick flip.”
-Basically, this means fixing up what’s cosmetic and leaving the rest as-is.
-Paint, flooring, appliances, fixtures … all may get a tune-up.
-But this doesn’t necessarily take into account foundation issues, leaks, plumbing problems, and work performed without permits.
+Investors who renovate homes want to maximize their profit as quickly as possible, and unfortunately, some cut corners to boost their return.
+Sometimes when renovating a house, an investor will do a "lipstick flip."
+This means fixing up what's cosmetic and leaving the rest as-is.
+Focusing on painting, flooring, and fixtures but not addressing foundation issues, leaks, plumbing problems, and work performed without permits.

-Foundational and mechanical problems are a significant concern, but I would like to caution buyers that cosmetic changes also need to be inspected for quality.
-It doesn’t take much to have a new DIY floor that is installed quickly to present problems.
-Just take a quick look at the quality of the products used and the details of the renovation before getting ‘wowed’ by the fresh new paint.
+Foundational and mechanical problems are a significant concern, but I want to caution buyers that cosmetic changes must also be inspected for quality.
+It only takes a little to have a new DIY floor that is installed quickly to present problems.
+Look at the quality of the products used and the renovation details before getting 'wowed' by the fresh new paint.

 - Do not waive the inspection.
 In addition to the common areas, have inspections for exposed wiring in the attic and mold.
 Include a termite inspection.